hilaltemiz/MBA-Project/README.md

-# MBA Project - Stock Price Trend Prediction
+# Stock Price Trend Prediction and Strategy Optimization Using SMA & ADX

 A Python-based stock market analysis application that combines SMA and ADX indicators to generate trading signals, optimize strategy parameters, and visualize investment performance using historical market data.